 1 June each year: Circulation of a zero draft thematic position to inform LGMA engagement at the Bonn Climate Talks.

 1 August each year: Finalization of Working Group thematic inputs for integration into the LGMA Advocacy Position ahead of the COP.

+Support efforts towards communication and endorsement of the Advocacy Position

 These timelines are intended to support effective coordination across the LGMA and may be adjusted by the Steering Committee where necessary.